 Where is your favorite place you’ve ever been?
 And why?

 In front of Museo Galileo, in Florence, Italy.
 When I visited Florence I went with my parents and some family friends.
 That day had been very tiring, we had just finished visiting the Uffizi Gallery.
 Because the remaining time was short and we all wanted to see different things, we decided to split up before lunch.
 The rest had stopped at a restaurant, I looked for a shop to get a fast panini.
-I discovered a really nice place, grabbed my delicious panini and ate it with tremendous pleasure in front of Museo Galileo.
+I discovered a really nice place, grabbed my delicious panini, and ate it with tremendous pleasure in front of Museo Galileo.
 And it was something very simple, but at that moment I realized that I was feeling really happy.

-My nominees for the Liebster Award
+Travel bloggers I nominated for the Liebster Award

 When she isn’t working on Capitol Hill, in Washington, Maggie is a passionate travel blogger in her twenties.
 While she doesn’t travel all over the world in a pink Cadillac nowadays, that’s how it all started.
 You can discover more about Maggie on her travel blog, Pink Caddy Travelogue.